Glacial landform: Depositional landforms

 Later, when the glaciers retreated leaving behind their freight of crushed rock and sand (glacial drift), they created characteristic depositional landforms.
+Depositional landforms are often made of glacial till, which is composed of unsorted sediments (some quite large, others small) that were eroded, carried, and deposited by the glacier some distance away from their original rock source.
 Examples include glacial moraines, eskers, and kames.
 Drumlins and ribbed moraines are also landforms left behind by retreating glaciers.
 Many depositional landforms result from sediment deposited or reshaped by meltwater and are referred to as fluvioglacial landforms.
+Fluvioglacial deposits differ from glacial till in that they were deposited by means of water, rather than the glacial itself, and the sediments are thus also more size sorted than glacial till is.
 The stone walls of New England contain many glacial erratics, rocks that were dragged by a glacier many miles from their bedrock origin.